sean-lamont/bait/_docs/models.md

 Contains the Embedding architectures currently used for TacticZero, HOList and Premise Selection experiments.

 ## GNN
+Includes the message passing GNN architecture from FormulaNet and HOList, as well as other architectures including GCN and DiGAE.

 ## Transformer
+Transformer Encoder as described in

 ## SAT
+Structure Aware Transformer (SAT) models

 ## Ensemble